derektolliver/derektolliver.github.io/_posts/2017-9-24-week-four.md

 ---

 ### What did you do this past week?
-I spent a little time thinking about what our group should do four our project.
+I spent a little time thinking about what our group should do for our project.
 We also waited to find a fifth member to join.
 Eventually we found our fifth and decided on the topic of video games.
 I think it's decent, but I do believe we maybe could have found something better.
 It's not terribly important to me though.
 I'm excited to make real progress on it! :)